BLACKACE13/Chiggy-Python-Bot/README.md

 ## 🚧 CHIGGY INFO-

-- Chiggy is a multipurpose bot.
+- Chiggy is a multipurpose discord bot.
+- It creates a virtual economy system where users can use virtual currency for in-game transactions.
-- It includes features such as economy system, music, moderation, mini games, etc.
+- It includes features such as economy system, music player, server moderation, mini games, etc.
-- Universal Prefix is `_`
+- Universal Prefix is `_`.
-- Help command can be viewed by `_help` or `{changed_prefix} help`
+- Help command can be viewed by `_help` or `{changed_prefix} help`.

 ## 🪓 Categories

+> Server Moderation,
-> Moderation
+> Virtual Economy,
-> Economy
+> Mini Games

+## 💫 Programming Languages
-> Fun
+> Python and SQL